msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/README.md

 6. Restart your PC/laptop.
 7. Access admin page of Blynk local server at https://127.0.0.1/9443
 8. Super easy.
 Isn't it?
-9. Report any error if you encounter while using this script.
+9. Report any error if you encounter while using this script at here: [Report Issue](https://github.com/msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/issues/new)